 - Knead: Turn the dough out on a clean, lightly floured work surface and knead the dough lightly just until the dough feels cohesive and no patches of dry flour remain.

 - Shape: Dust more flour on the work surface.
 Using a rolling pin, flatten the dough out to a 10 by 12 inch rectangle.
 Spread an even layer of the filling over the dough, leaving a ½-inch border.
-Working with the longer side, roll the dough into a tight cylinder.
-Using a sharp knife, divide the cylinder into 8 even portions.
+Working with the longer side, roll the dough into a tight log.
+Using a sharp knife, divide the dough into 8 even portions.
 Position the dough on the prepared baking sheet about 2 inches apart to allow them to rise and spread.

 - Bake: Bake scones for 10 minutes at 425 F (220 C) and then reduce oven temperature to 350 F (160 C) for another 10 minutes.
 Don’t over bake or your scones will turn out too tough and crusty.